4 High Yield Dividend Stocks to Consider

 US company Kinder Morgan operates in the energy sector, specialising in owning and controlling oil and gas pipelines.
 Its reliable business model combined with its consistent and generous history of dividend payments earn it a place on our list of high yield dividend stocks.

-Because of Kinder Morgan’s business practice of providing long-term fee-based contracts to its clients, its profitability is not necessarily tied to oil and gas prices.
+Because of Kinder Morgan’s business practice of providing long-term fee-based contracts to its clients, unlike many which operate in this sector, its profitability is not necessarily tied to oil and gas prices.

-This means that last year’s surge in energy prices did not translate to the record profits many other oil and gas companies enjoyed.
-However, naturally, this cuts both ways.
-After racing to multi-year highs, wholesale energy prices have been following a downward trajectory since mid-way through 2022, although they remain at high historical levels.
+This means that last year’s surge in energy prices did not translate into the record profits many other oil and gas companies enjoyed.
+However, naturally, this cuts both ways, meaning that Kinder Morgan has not been hugely affected by the fact that oil and gas prices have both been trending downwards over the last year.

-As the future outlook for energy prices remains less than certain, the long-term contracts which Kinder Morgan operate mean that any downside to their business from a potential fall in oil and gas prices would be limited.
+As the future outlook for energy prices remains less than certain, the long-term contracts which Kinder Morgan operate mean that any downside to their business from a further decline in oil and gas prices would be limited.

-When it comes to picking high yield dividend stocks, especially in the current economic climate, it is exactly this kind of reliable, predictable, and perhaps even “boring”, stream of income which makes a company attractive.
+When it comes to picking consistent high dividend yielding stocks, it is exactly this kind of reliable, predictable, and perhaps even “boring”, stream of income which makes a company attractive.

 Altria Group

-For investors who strictly follow ESG principles when investing our next pick may not appeal.
-However, it happens to be a fact that tobacco companies account for some of the most reliable high dividend paying stocks available, with many having a long history of providing great shareholder value.
+For investors who strictly follow ESG principles when investing our next high dividend yield stock may not appeal.
+However, it happens to be a fact that tobacco companies are some of the most reliable high dividend paying stocks available, with many having a long history of providing great shareholder value.

-Altria Group is one such tobacco stock, one of the largest tobacco companies in the US and owner of the famous Marlboro brand.
-In the first six months of 2022, the company accounted for 48.2% of the US cigarette market.
+Altria Group is one such tobacco stock, it’s one of the largest tobacco companies in the US and owner of the famous Marlboro brand.

 Although the widely publicised negative health effects of smoking have led to a decline in demand over the last several decades, Altria has been somewhat able to offset this through price increases, which ensure profits and cash flows remain high.

-As for its dividend, Altria has an incredible record of dividend payments, having increased its payout every year for 53 consecutive years, earning it the coveted title of dividend king.
+As for its dividend, Altria has an incredible record of dividend payments, having increased its payout every year for more than 50 years, earning it the coveted title of dividend king.

 Verizon Communications

-Sometimes, a high yield dividend stock can signal alarm bells to experienced investors.
-Can the company sustain such a high dividend?
+Sometimes, a high yield stock can signal alarm bells to experienced investors.
+Can the company sustain such a high dividend yield?
 In the case of US telecommunications giant Verizon, the evidence suggests that it can.

-Unfortunately, for existing shareholders, the reason behind Verizon’s high dividend yield is mainly its poor performance in the stock market recently, which has seen share price drop almost 25% since the beginning of 2022.
-But does this slump provide new investors with an opportunity to pick up a reliable high yielding dividend stock?
+Unfortunately, for existing shareholders, the reason behind Verizon’s high dividend yield is mainly its poor performance in the stock market recently, which has seen share price drop more than 30% since the beginning of 2022.
+But does this slump provide new investors with an opportunity to pick up a reliable high dividend yield stock?

-Despite a poor 12 months in the stock market, Verizon’s fundamentals appeared to remain relatively robust.
+Despite a poor performance in the stock market, Verizon’s fundamentals appeared to remain relatively robust.
 Whilst total operating revenue increased 2.4% in 2022, an increase in operating expenses led to net income dropping 3.8% year on year.

 Nevertheless, this reported net income of $21.7 billion provided more than 2 times cover for the company’s total dividend payments of $10.8 billion, suggesting that Verizon’s dividend payout should remain safe for the time being.